radiantlogic-v8/documentation-new/documentation/context-builder-guide/concepts-and-utilities.md

 #### Editing an Intercept Script

-After an interception script has been activated, click the Edit button next to the script, located on the Advanced Settings tab.
+After an interception script has been activated, click Edit next to the script, located on the Advanced Settings tab.
 This opens the script, which contains the default template.
 All interception scripts must implement the UserDefinedInterception2 interface.
 More information regarding this can be found in the Javadoc.

 After you edit the script to include your custom logic, save the file.